WordPress/openverse-api/CONTRIBUTING.md

 ### How to Run Ingestion Server tests

-You can ingest and index some dummy data using the Ingestion Server API.
+You can ingest and index
+me dummy data using the Ingestion Server API.

 1. Change directory to ingestion server